InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

     this._pre(node.right)
   }
 }
-// Inorder can be used to order
+// Inorder traversal can be used to order
-// you can sort the value of tree only by one time of Inorder
+// you can sort the value of BST only by one time of Inorder traversal
 // first left , then root and right is last midTraversal() {
   this._mid(this.root)